bogersw/Docker/Python/README.md

 # Dockerfile

-This Dockerfile can be used to create Python 3.12.4 docker images that run Jupyterlab when run as a container.
+This Dockerfile can be used to create Python 3.12.5 docker images that runs Jupyterlab when run as a container.
 There are two versions of the _requirements.txt_ file:

 -   **requirements_base_ds.txt**: the base Python environment with a lot of the standard data science packages (numpy, pandas, seaborn and so on).